danieltjw/aifutures/README.md

 They may eventually be more capable than humans in depth (single domain) or width (multiple domains).

 These AI systems can be autonomous but are still under the responsibility of their primary user, either humans or I-AGIs.

 ---

+### AGI

+_The author's definition of AGI is of a higher standard than the general expert consensus._

+Independent Artificial General Intelligence (I-AGI) will need to be able to pass as a human:
+- either in physical or simulated virtual environment
+- has independent curiosity

+I-AGI is currently only theoretical but humans are proof that something similar might appear in the next few decades.

+---

+### ASI

+Artificial Super Intelligence is a single or group of I-AGIs that can match all of humanity's capabilities.

+---